 Mary-Jean Miner, co-author, Unbroken Circles: The Campground of Martha's Vineyard

 A Massachusetts native Susanna started writing for publication in the late 1970s, while living in Washington, D.C.
 Her essays, reviews, and poems have appeared in a variety of feminist, lesbian, and gay publications.
 In 1985 she moved to Martha's Vineyard.
 Within a couple of years she'd become involved in the local theater scene and gone to work as first typesetter, then proofreader, and eventually features editor for the Martha's Vineyard Times.
 Between 1989 and 1991 she edited three original anthologies of women's fantasy and science fiction: Memories and Visions, The Women Who Walk Through Fire, and Tales of Magic Realism by Women (Dreams in a Minor Key).
-It took a while for all this to compost, but compost it did.
-She's currently trying to explain it all in a memoir, To Be Rather Than to Seem: A Writer's Education.
+It took a while for all this to compost, but compost it did: one result was The Mud of the Place.
 Although she's been swearing for years that she's going to leave any day now, she still lives on Martha's Vineyard, where she's frequently seen in the company of her Alaskan malamute dog, Travvy.
-She supports herself as a freelance editor and is working on her second novel, The Squatters' Speakeasy, in which an assortment of Vineyard artists, musicians, iconoclasts, and all-around misfits take over a trophy house and turn it into a coffeehouse.
+She supports herself as a freelance editor and is working on her second novel, working title: Wolfie, in which a mismanaged malamute and an 11-year-old girl challenge Shannon of The Mud of the Place to both open her home and revisit her own past.
 For more about Susanna, not to mention photos of Travvy and the late great Rhodry Malamutt, check out her virtual home.

 Martha's Vineyard does exist.
 For some people it's here year-round; for others it winks into existence around Memorial Day and disappears by mid-October.
 You won't meet any Mud of the Place characters on that Martha's Vineyard and none of the novel's events ever happened there.
 But if those characters managed to make it to the real Martha's Vineyard they'd almost certainly recognize the place.